LLNL/zfp/docs/source/examples.rst

 Iterators
 ---------

-The :file:`iterator` example illustrates how to use |zfp|'s compressed-array iterators and pointers for traversing arrays.
+The :program:`iterator` example illustrates how to use |zfp|'s compressed-array iterators and pointers for traversing arrays.
 For instance, it gives an example of sorting a 1D compressed array using :cpp:func:`std::sort`.
-This example takes no command-line arguments.
+This example takes no command-line options.